haidaraM/zsh-history-cleaner/README.md

   -k, --keep-duplicates
           Should we keep duplicate commands in the history file?

+  -r, --remove-between <START_DATE> <END_DATE>
+          Remove commands between the provided two dates (included): YYYY-MM-DD YYYY-MM-DD.
+The first date must be before or equal to the second date.
+Example: --remove-between 2023-01-01 2023-06-30

   -h, --help
           Print help (see a summary with '-h')